thisishuey/Cherry/README.md

 ## Cherry Console Templates

-We have included Console Templates to allow you to easily bake a project and gain bootstrap functionality throughout.
+We have included Console Templates to allow you to easily bake a project and gain Bootstrap functionality throughout.

 To utilize the Console Templates simply bake your project like usual but select `Cherry` when it asks you which template you would like to use.

 ## Cherry Form Helper

-The CherryFormHelper was built to take advantage of Twitter Bootstrap's form layouts.
+The CherryFormHelper was built to take advantage of Bootstrap's form layouts.
 It will wrap form elements in the appropriate classes but passes on everything else to the default FormHelper.

 To change a form from a regular CakePHP form to a Bootstrap form all you need to do is add `'cherry' => true` to the FormHelper `create` method.

 * For example: `<?php echo $this->Form->create('User', array('cherry' => true)); ?>`

-You can also utilize Twitter Bootstrap's build in form classes by passing them in the FormHelper `create` method instead.
+You can also utilize Bootstrap's build in form classes by passing them in the FormHelper `create` method instead.

 * For example: `<?php echo $this->Form->create('User', array('cherry' => 'form-horizontal')); ?>`

-In most cases you will create form elements just like you would with CakePHP's default FormHelper, Cherry's FormHelper will take care of making the default elements compatible with Twitter Bootstrap.
+In most cases you will create form elements just like you would with CakePHP's default FormHelper, Cherry's FormHelper will take care of making the default elements compatible with Bootstrap.